thedavecarroll/hugotest.thedavecarroll.com/content/powershell/year-end-review-next-directions.md

 Despite the culture, I was able to learn Azure and created a Windows PowerShell workflow to merge accounts from two domains and migrate mailboxes to the cloud.

 The growing disgust of the company eventually inspired me to start looking for another job and I soon realized that DevOps skills were in high demand.
-As [Don Jones][DonJones] heavily suggests, I took charge of my career and began my journey of learning more about DevOps.
+As [Don Jones](https://donjones.com/soft-skills/) heavily suggests, I took charge of my career and began my journey of learning more about DevOps.

 My next position seemed to be the perfect for me, joining a skill that I had with a skill I wanted: Senior Active Directory Administrator & DevOps.
 However, by the time the paperwork was complete, the *DevOps* part was dropped.